Inland Marine Insurance

 What’s excluded from installation floater insurance?

-Covered losses include fire, theft, and accidental damage.
-More extreme events such as earthquakes, floods, or employee theft are usually excluded.
-Many policies exclude items being transported by air and sea, unless the materials are sent via a regularly scheduled flight, or in the custody of a hired carrier.
+• Materials transported by air and sea, unless the shipment is sent via a regularly scheduled flight or is in the custody of a hired carrier

-• Temporary structures such as fencing, scaffolding, or retaining walls
+• Temporary structures, such as fencing, scaffolding, or retaining walls

 • Landscaping items, such as living trees and plants